SulaimanSayyed21/h446Alevel/h446Alevel.md

     topicScript.js-->>DOM: Render buttons to DOM
 ```

 The above sequenceDiagram shows that `topicScript.js` invoke three functions present in another file called `practiceScript.js, testScript.js and recordtestScript.js`.
-These files handle and implement these fucntions as needed.
+These files handle and implement these functions as needed.

-##### Populating questions from the topic.json file 4.5.1.1
+#### Populating Questions from the topic.json File (4.5.2)

 To understand the process of populating the questions and the code used to populate each question, the data  arrangement in `topic.json` kept in JSON format is shown below.